 Nagaland, the state of the ancient tribes never seemed so alive to the world until the Hornbill Festival came into being.
 The past and the present never came together like it does at this grand fiesta.
-A celebration of the Naga way of life, this festival is a bedlam of colours where every tribe holds up its culture for the entire world to see and appreciate.
+A display and celebration of the beautiful Naga way of life, this festival is a bedlam of colours where every tribe holds up its culture for the entire world to see and appreciate.

-When & Where does Hornbill Festival take place?
+When & Where does Hornbill Festival celebrated?

-You could simply laze around and drink rice beer to your heart’s content.
+You could simply laze around and drink local rice beer to your heart’s content.
 There is a War Memorial Museum at the venue that re-paints the past showing the hardships and heroism exhibited on the battle-front.
 The relics presented bring to life the fierce battle of Kohima.
 You could see things ranging from house-guns to uniforms that were used in this battle during the Second World War.
 You’ll love it here if you want to soak up the times bygone.

 Remember: Do haggle a bit when you intend to make a purchase.